esrlabs/northstar/guide/src/sextant/pack.md

 target/release/hello
 ```

-Next, we can crate the destination directory if it does not already exist:
+Next, we can crate the destination directory if it does not already exist.
+We will choose `target/northstar/repository` as our destination as it is the default place where northstar looks for NPKs on startup.
+This default is configured in `northstar.toml`.

 ```bash
 $ mkdir -p target/northstar/repository